lakshay-jainn/lakshay-jainn/README.md

 ---

 ### Project Highlights
-- **Medical Reimbursement Claim System (In Development):**
-  A platform for college staff to raise medical reimbursement claims with minimal manual data entry.
-Users upload doctor prescriptions, and an open-source vision-language model performs OCR to auto-extract key details, which are then used to pre-fill the reimbursement form.
-This reduces errors, speeds up claim submission, and simplifies the entire process.

 - **Medical Cell-Slide Annotation Platform (In Use by Doctors):**
   Built to assist pneumonologists and pathologists during procedures.
 The goal is to reduce the need for mid-surgery pathology consultations by enabling quicker cell identification on the spot, ultimately reducing surgery time and improving decision-making.